Skip to main content

 • grinding

-• “The overall vibe and atmosphere were excellent and the gameplay loop not too grindy.
-I wish I could have spent more time with it, but I 100% completed it just shy of 30 hours.”
+• “The overall vibe and atmosphere were excellent, and the gameplay loop was not too grindy.
+I wish I could have spent more time with it, but I 100% completed it in just under 30 hours.”

 • “The game isn't grindy; you can complete it in about 20 hours if you play actively and try to be efficient.”